-All emergency lights have an LED charging light on them, this light is to show there is suitable power supply going to the light and it is charging.
-Under normal circumstances this light will be lit to show that the light is charging.
-If you notice that this light is not on you know there is a problem with battery or the emergency light itself.
+All emergency lights have an LED charging light on them.
+This light is to show there is suitable power supply going to the light and it is charging.
+Under normal circumstances, this light will be lit to show that the light is charging.
+If you notice that this light is not on you know there is a problem.
+There could be a problem with battery or the emergency light itself.
 You should report this straight away.

 Testing your Emergency Lighting

-To test the emergency light put the test key into the key switch and just like a light switch click it into test mode.
+To test the emergency light.
+Put the test key into the key switch and just like a light switch click it into test mode.
 This will simulate the power being cut to the emergency light.
-Check that all the emergency lights in that area have come on, if they have come on and are working correctly then switch the key back into normal mode.
+You should check that all the emergency lights in that area have come on.
+If they have come on and are working correctly then switch the key back into normal mode.

 The second option for testing emergency lights is to go to your electrical distribution bored, power supply or trip switches.
 Look what circuit is related to lighting and turn it off.
 This has the same effect as the key switch method.
 Once you have checked all the emergency lights are working correctly just turn it back on.

 There are many different types of emergency lights and different types of emergency lighting test facilities however most of these different pieces of equipment are generally tested and inspected in a similar way.

 Once you have completed your test be sure to record this in your fire log book, if you come across any problems contact MAGG on 01785 711088